-If executed well the chip and charge can be a great shot to quickly put pressure on your opponent right after they serve and position yourself to take control of the point at the net.
+If executed well, the chip and charge can be a great combination to quickly put pressure on your opponent right after they serve and position yourself to take control of the point at the net.

-If you hit an great approach shot, pushing your opponent off to the side of the court, and they hit a groundstroke right back at you then you’ll want to “put away” the volley into the open court so that they don’t have the opportunity to hit yet another shot.
+If you hit a great approach shot, pushing your opponent off to the side of the court, and they hit a groundstroke right back at you, then you’ll want to “put away” the volley into the open court so that they don’t have the opportunity to hit yet another shot.

-A winner is another expression used to describe any shot that you hit successfully into the opposite side of the court that your opponent can’t get to.
+A winner is an expression used to describe any shot you hit successfully into the opposite side of the court out of your opponent’s reach.

-A successful passing shot is a winner, an overhead that your opponent can’t get to is a winner and a forehand hit cross court or down the line that your opponent can’t quite reach are also forms of winners.
+A successful passing shot is a winner, an overhead that your opponent can’t get to is a winner, and a forehand hit crosscourt or down the line that your opponent can’t quite reach are also winners.

-Typically a tweener is typically considered any shot hit in between the legs.
-However, in my opinion a true tweener is hit off of a tough lob.
+A tweener is considered any shot hit in between the legs.
+However, most think of a true tweener as a shot hit off of a tough lob.

-In this situation the player is forced to run the ball down while facing away from the net.
-In order to hit a tweener the player will let the ball bounce in front of themselves.
-Then, as the ball drops back towards the court they step perfectly in front of the ball so that it drops to a height just about at or below the height of their knees so they can send it flying through their legs and back over the other side of the court.
+In this situation, the player needs to run down the ball while facing away from the net.
+To hit a tweener, the player will let the ball bounce in front of themselves.
+Then, as the ball drops back toward the court, they step perfectly in front of the ball so that it reaches height just below their knees so they can hit between their legs and send the ball flying through their legs and back over the other side of the court.

-If it sounds hard, it is, and few players can do it well under pressure, however their have been some amazing tweeners hit by professionals during competition.
+If it sounds hard, it is.
+Few players can do it well under pressure.
+However, there have been some amazing tweeners hit by professionals during competition.

 Play Better Tennis